 - (a) Sharps injury log. - (b) Needleless systems and sharps injury protection. - 3.
 Airborne transmissible disease mandates including (8 CCR 5199): - (a) Engineering and work practice controls related to airborne transmissible diseases. - (b) Distribution of appropriate personal protective equipment to minimize exposure to airborne disease. - 4.
-Promptly notifying the county health officer regarding member exposures (Penal Code § 7510). - Establishing procedures to ensure that members request exposure notification from health facilities when transporting a person that may have a communicable disease and that the member is notified of any exposure as required by Health and Safety Code § 1797.188. - 6.
+Promptly notifying the county health officer regarding member exposures (Penal Code § 7510). - 5.
+Establishing procedures to ensure that members request exposure notification from health facilities when transporting a person that may have a communicable disease and that the member is notified of any exposure as required by Health and Safety Code § 1797.188. - 6.
 Informing members of the provisions of Health and Safety Code § 1797.188 (exposure to communicable diseases and notification). - (f) Provisions for acting as the designated officer liaison with health care facilities regarding communicable disease or condition exposure notification.
 The designated officer should coordinate with other [department/office] members to fulfill the role when not available.
-The designated officer shall ensure that the name, title, and telephone number of the designated officer is posted on the [Department/Office] website (Health and Safety Code § 1797.188). - (g) Coordination with the Personnel Department to provide required notices to members regarding COVID-19 exposures (Labor Code § 6409.6).
+The designated officer shall ensure that the name, title, and telephone number of the designated officer is posted on the [Department/Office] website (Health and Safety Code § 1797.188).

-The ECO should also act as the liaison with the Division of Occupational Safety and Health (Cal/OSHA) and may request voluntary compliance inspections.
+The ECO should also act as the liaison with the Division of Occupational Safety and Health (Cal/ OSHA) and may request voluntary compliance inspections.
 The ECO shall annually review and update the exposure control plan and review implementation of the plan (8 CCR 5193).